Next: , Up: Generalities

 GCRYCTL_ENABLE_M_GUARD; Arguments: none

 This command enables the built-in memory guard.
-It must not be used to activate the memory guard after the memory management has already been used; therefore it can ONLY be used at initialization time.
+It must not be used to activate the memory guard after the memory management has already been used; therefore it can ONLY be used before gcry_check_version.
 Note that the memory guard is NOT used when the user of the library has set his own memory management callbacks.

 GCRYCTL_ENABLE_QUICK_RANDOM; Arguments: none